eigenlambda123/Project10X-Statistics/README.md

 ---

-## About
+## About This Repo

-This repository is designed to help you **master Statistics by building real, practical projects** that align with core statistical ideas—probability, distributions, sampling, hypothesis testing, and more.
-Instead of rote learning, you'll simulate, visualize, and apply statistical reasoning to concrete examples.
+This repository is my personal project to **master Statistics by building real, practical projects** aligned with core statistical ideas like probability, distributions, sampling, hypothesis testing, and more.

+Instead of just reading or memorizing formulas, I’m simulating, visualizing, and applying statistical reasoning to concrete examples.

-This is the **Statistics counterpart** to my [Project10X – The Backend Builder Series](https://github.com/eigenlambda123/Project10X-The-Backend-Builder-Series.git), and follows the same project-driven learning philosophy I used for my [Linear Algebra 10X Builder Series](https://github.com/eigenlambda123/Linear-Algebra-10X-Builder-Series).
+This is the **Statistics counterpart** to my [Project10X – The Backend Builder Series](https://github.com/eigenlambda123/Project10X-The-Backend-Builder-Series.git), and it follows the same project-driven learning approach I used for my [Linear Algebra 10X Builder Series](https://github.com/eigenlambda123/Linear-Algebra-10X-Builder-Series).

+I designed this repo to be useful not only for myself but also for anyone who wants to learn statistics through hands-on projects and practical coding.

 ---

-## Goals
+## My Goals (And Maybe Yours Too)

 * Build strong statistical intuition through simulation and visualization
 * Learn practical statistics concepts by implementing them from scratch
-* Make abstract concepts tangible: sampling distributions, p-values, CLT, and more
+* Make abstract concepts tangible: sampling distributions, p-values, the Central Limit Theorem, and more
 * Lay a solid foundation for data science, machine learning, and scientific computing
-* Practice clean, reproducible code with a math-first mindset
+* Practice writing clean, reproducible code with a math-first mindset

 ---